Skip to content

 FAQs — ANA Profile (ANA Panel) Test

-How many parameters are included?
+How many parameters are included in the ANA Blot Profile?

-This Thyrocare ANA Profile includes 18 parameters (specific nuclear and cytoplasmic antigens).
+The Thyrocare ANA Profile includes 18 parameters (specific nuclear and cytoplasmic antigens).

 Is ANA Profile the same as ENA Panel?

-When is this test usually recommended?
+When is an ANA/ENA Blot test profile recommended?

 It is commonly used as a follow-up after a positive ANA screening test, or when a clinician wants more specific antibody information to differentiate between autoimmune disorders.